Budibase/website/content/blog/data/workflow-management-database-design.md

 The goal is to progress the request from start to finish based on established business rules.

+This could be a specific task like employee onboarding, dealing with purchase orders, approval workflows, editorial flows for video tutorials, or any other business processes.
+Effective workflow database design is crucial for all sorts of applications.

 For example, the process for submitting a bug in an internal software system could look like this:

 1. Any user can record a bug, with an initial status of *submitted*.